daveselinger/greenbase/DEV_README.txt

 - Create a user with access
 - Load the schema and data into the database
 6. Update "config.php" to include the correct username/password/database information
-- Remember if you use "Localhost" php will look for a UNIX socket--so using 127.0.0.1 has better luck
+- Remember if you use "Localhost" php will look for a UNIX socket--so using 127.0.0.1 frequently has better luck
+- The file should look something like this (or heck could look exactly like that if you'd like :)  to do that, follow directions at the bottom)

+$db_url='127.0.0.1';
+$db_username='greenbase';
+$db_password='abc';
+$db_name='greenbase';

 7. Start up apache.

 ----